omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Item mapping

-The Mapping module adds metadata fields to each item: a latitude and longitude pair that creates markers on maps (an item can have more than one marker), as well as default display settings for the item's individual map - a centerpoint for the map, and minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.
+The Mapping module adds metadata fields to each item: a latitude and longitude pair that creates markers on maps (an item can have more than one marker), as well as default display settings for the item's individual map - minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.
 These can be set manually using the item's "Mapping" tab, or can be bulk-added to many items using CSV Import.

 The item view screen will not show a "Mapping" tab unless there is geolocation metadata, but one will appear when editing the item.
-To add a map to a new or existing item, click to edit the item.
+To add a map to an item, click to edit the item.
 Navigate to the "Mapping" tab to add location data to the item.
 Selecting the tab will open the map interface.

 ![Screenshot of the Add/Edit Item Page with Mapping tab selected.
 Large World Map with white buttons described below](../modules/modulesfiles/Mapping_Item_Add.png)